He loaded his minibus with supplies and drove over 1,000 miles to Ukraine to help refugees

 “I need to do this,” he said.

 He and his partner, Georgia Wellman, put out a plea on social media soliciting support.
 They created a JustGiving page, with the goal of raising about $1,000 to purchase supplies.
-Within three days, they had collected close to $11,000.
+Within several days, they had collected more than $15,000.

 “I had no idea it could reach so high so quickly,” Littledyke said.
 “It has blown away my expectations of what people are capable of.”